Related videos:

 , confirmed the case to Martí Noticias.

-The crime of Yohanka raises the verified feminicides in Cuba to 31 for the year 2026, according to the organization's count up to this June 8.
+The crime of Yohanka raises the total to 31 confirmed femicides by the OGAT in Cuba so far in 2026, according to the organization's count up to this June 8.

 "On the same date in 2025, the number of femicides was half.
-Therefore, the increase is quite significant,” warned Ileana Álvarez, director of the OGAT.
+Therefore, the increase is quite significant.", warned Ileana Álvarez, director of OGAT.

 The case arises days after the femicide of Lisney Cárdenas Bruzón, 26 years old, which occurred on June 3 in La Tomatera, Camagüey.
-She suffered for more than eight hours after being allegedly attacked by her husband, without timely medical assistance due to power outages and the isolation of the rural community where she lived.
+She suffered for more than eight hours after allegedly being attacked by her husband, with medical assistance delayed due to power outages and the isolation of the rural community where she lived.

-A recurring pattern and a State that does not act
+A pattern that repeats and a state that does not act

-The case of Yohanka fits the dominant profile documented by the OGAT in 2026: 83.3% of femicides are committed by a partner or ex-partner, 64.6% are carried out with a knife, and 62.5% occur in the immediate vicinity of the victim.
+The case of Yohanka fits the dominant profile documented by the OGAT in 2026: 83.3% of femicides are committed by a partner or ex-partner, 64.6% are carried out with a bladed weapon, and 62.5% occur in the victim's immediate environment.

 Since its establishment in 2019, the OGAT has documented 345 femicides in Cuba.
 Of these, 48 were recorded in 2025.